Roll20/roll20-character-sheets/Fantasy_Craft/README.md

 ### TODO

-* Received request to get rid of/change the background... which I didn't like either, but now that someone else has voiced a similar opinion I'll up the priority.
-* Add roll button for Initiative
 * Compute Keen in conjunction with damage rolls
 * Add Global Keen than just to individual weapons
 * What to do if > 4 weapons?
 Repeating field?